TylerFisher/sill/README.md

 ## How it works

-Sill is a [Remix](https://remix.run) application with a [Redis](https://redis.io) cache layer and a [Postgresql](https://www.postgresql.org) database.
+Sill is a [Remix](https://remix.run) application with a [Redis](https://redis.io) cache layer and a [Postgres](https://www.postgresql.org) database.

 Currently, Sill is built to be deployed on [Vercel](https://vercel.com).
 To adapt to other infrastructure, you would need to install and setup the proper Remix adapter.
 See the [Remix docs](https://remix.run/docs/en/main/other-api/adapter) for more information.

-In production, Sill connects to [Upstash](https://upstash.com) for serverless Redis and [Neon](https://neon.tech) for serverless Postgresql, though you could choose other providers, or provision both yourself.
+In production, Sill connects to [Upstash](https://upstash.com) for serverless Redis and [Neon](https://neon.tech) for serverless Postgres, though you could choose other providers, or provision both yourself.

 ## Prerequisites

-- Node.js > 20
+- Node.js >= 20
-- Postgresql
+- Postgres
 - Redis
 - [Resend](https://resend.com) account